Turingraph/open_close_rider_art/README.md

 Note that if we use your artwork, soundtract, UXUI design and/or other from of intellectual content, as AI art training data, UXUI, implicit inspiration and/or in Tutorial, we will credit your contribution explicitly.

-You can also contribute submit OCR related story and artwork in `open_close_rider_art` and/or contribute our other repositories.
+You can also contribute submit story and artwork in `uxui_concept_art` and/or contribute our other repositories.
 Thank you for your contribution.